Root Canal Therapy – Gainesville, FL

 Signs and Symptoms of Needing a Root Canal

 Apart from the pain you may be experiencing, you might not recognize the signs or symptoms that are associated with needing a root canal.
-The best solution is to schedule an appointment with Drs.
-Art and Kim to have them examine your oral cavity and look at what is happening beneath the surface.
+The best solution is to schedule an appointment with one of our doctors to have them examine your oral cavity and look at what is happening beneath the surface.
 Through a visual examination and X-rays, they will be able to tell if you are in need of a root canal.

 The reasons they might recommend this type of procedure include: